FOSSEE/acadmix_distribution/modules/fahad/README.md

 --><b>Fork</b> my Repository

--->Work with your Repo and commit to your Repository.
+-->Work with your fork and commit  your changes to your Repo.

 -->Create a Pull Request.

--->We’ll test your changes and Merge it.
+-->We’ll analyse your changes and Merge it.